mhwelander/graphql-cursor-pagination-tutorial/README.md

     }
     ```

-    You have successfully used a cursor to paginate a set of results.
+    You have successfully used a cursor to paginate the entire result set.

 3. Issue the following query, which includes the name of a specific card: